-This quirky roadside stand in is the perfect spot to stretch your legs when traveling between these two great Southern belles.
+Carolina Cider Company is a quirky roadside stand, the perfect spot to stretch your legs when traveling between these two great Southern belles.

 The huge billboard on the side of the road that warned we were approaching the Carolina Cider Company for a “taste of the low country” didn’t overpromise.
 (Admittedly, we were confused at first because the sign on the door read Carolina Cherry Company but whatever…they were one and the same.)

 The building exterior looks like an old-fashioned general store with some high-backed wooden rocking chairs outside and a retro feel reminiscent of road trips from the past.

 Even the prices on the old Texaco gas pumps are frozen in time at 42 cents a gallon.

 Inside, you can grab a cup of coffee with one of the shop’s famous pies, either a tartlet (for one) or a regular-size pie to take home.
 When we stopped, the fresh homemade pies available for purchase that day included pecan, blueberry, peach, sweet potato, cherry and apple.